Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Related Work

 \textbf{Active Learning.} AL aims to reduce annotation effort by iteratively selecting the most informative unlabeled examples for labeling and retraining the model with newly acquired annotations \cite{ren2021survey}.
-Most modern approaches adopt a pool-based framework, where a batch of samples is selected from an unlabeled pool at each iteration.
-Pool-based acquisition is typically guided by two complementary criteria: uncertainty and diversity.
-Uncertainty-based methods \cite{nguyen2022measure} prioritize samples for which the current model is least confident, whereas diversity-based methods \cite{sener2017active} aim to ensure the selected samples cover the data distribution and avoid redundant queries.
-Both paradigms have been extended to various computer vision domains, including video understanding tasks \cite{ren2021survey}.
+Most modern approaches are guided by two complementary criteria: uncertainty and diversity.
+Uncertainty-based methods \cite{nguyen2022measure} prioritize samples of which the current model is least confident, whereas diversity-based methods \cite{sener2017active} aim to ensure the selected samples cover the data distribution and avoid redundant queries.

-For TAS, Su \textit{et al.} \cite{su2024two} introduced a two-stage AL framework that demonstrates the effectiveness of partial video annotation under tight budgets.
-Their approach measures informativeness through sequence alignment.
+For TAS, Su \textit{et al.} \cite{su2024two} introduced a two-stage AL framework that measures informativeness through sequence alignment.
 In the \emph{inter-video} stage, unlabeled videos are prioritized based on high alignment cost to labeled prototypes, encouraging diversity in temporal structure and action ordering.
 In the \emph{intra-video} stage, clips are selected via an alignment-based summarization objective using dynamic time warping (DTW), including drop-DTW \cite{dvornik2021drop}, to promote sequential coverage within each queried video.